funkwerk/cogito/README.md

 Property name | Allowed values | Description
 -------------------|------------------|-----
 --threshold | Positive numbers | Fail if the source score exceeds this threshold.
+--aggregate-threshold | Positive numbers | Fail if an aggregate score exceeds this threshold.
 --module-threshold | Positive numbers | Fail if a function score exceeds this threshold.
+--format | `flat`, `verbose`, `debug` and `silent` | See below.
+--help | – | Show a help message.

+## Formats

---format | `flat`, `verbose` and `silent` | Flat format outputs all functions with their source file name and line number.
-Verbose output adds column numbers and scores inside aggregates.
+Flat format outputs only the functions violating a limit.
+If no limits are set, it prints all functions with their source file name and line number.

+Verbose is the same as flat but it always prints all scores.

+Debug output adds column numbers and scores inside aggregates.

 Silent format produces no output, but returns an error if one of the thresholds is exceeded.
---help | – | Show a help message.

 ## Return codes